Collinsport: Fictional location

 In the series, Collinsport is a small, coastal fishing village located in Hancock County in the U.S. state of Maine, on the coast about 50 miles (80 km) southeast of Bangor which would be Bar Harbor area, Mt.
 Desert Island are where the mansions are.
 Characters on the show sometimes visit or refer to Bangor or Portland, Maine.
 The village is, according to the TV documentation, north of Frenchman Bay which would be Mt.
 Desert Island and near Bucksport, Maine about 40 miles north west.
 However, this location can not be reconciled with the location of 50 miles southeast of Bangor, Mt.
 Desert Island is about 50 miles South East of Bangor.
 Also, the location of the Collinwood Estate is mentioned numerous times as being located on the ocean, not on a river or bay.
 Bucksport's history and reputation for witchcraft tourism appears to have most directly inspired the fictional Collinsport.
-The train makes regular runs from Boston, and brought Victoria Winters to Collinsport, one stormy night.
-The local newspaper, The Collinsport Star is published daily.
+The train makes regular runs from Boston, and brought Victoria Winters (Alexandra Moltke) to Collinsport, one stormy night.
+The local newspaper, The Collinsport Star, is published daily.
 Population has never been confirmed but is enough to support a cannery and keep the Collins family living in high style.
-Others speculate that it is Stonnington/ Deer Isle, Bar Harbor, or Winter Harbor.
+Others speculate that it is Stonington, Deer Isle, Bar Harbor, or Winter Harbor.